oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 Using PS+ to apply heading format to Annexes and their subsections will result in something like this:

-# Annex A: blah blah blah

-## 8.1 A.1 blah blah blah

-After conversion to MD, HTML, etc., the editor should remove the numbering inserted by PS+.
-The editor should also remove the hash marks from the HTML version.

-## **9.5 Markdown Considerations During Publishing**
+## E.5 Markdown Considerations During Publishing

 **TBSL:** inspecting the Google Doc to Markdown export results, some of the key points are here: